Roasted Tomato Rice Soup with Basil

 • Preheat your oven to 400°F/200°C. Place the tomatoes, cut side up, onto two half-sized, foil-lined baking sheets.
 If you don't have two baking sheets, you can substitute one of the baking sheets with a 9 by 13-inch / 24 by 36cm baking dish).

 • Drizzle the tomatoes evenly with two tablespoons of the olive oil.
 Sprinkle them generously with salt and a few turns of black pepper.
 Nestle the garlic cloves in between the tomatoes.
-Roast the tomatoes for 50 minutes, or until they're browning and juicy.
-Remove them from the oven and set them aside.
+Roast the tomatoes for 50-60 minutes, or until they're browning on the bottoms and have released some of their juices.
+Because plum tomatoes are on the larger side, they won't have collapsed entirely, which is good; they should still have some shape and juiciness within.

 • Heat the remaining tablespoon of oil in a large, heavy-bottomed pot over medium heat.
 Add the sliced onion, along with a pinch of salt.
-Sauté for 10-12 minutes, or until the onions are translucent and turning golden.
+Sauté for 8 minutes, or until the onions are translucent and soft.

 • Add the tomatoes, along with all of their roasting juices, to the pot, along with the vegetable broth, thyme, and oregano.
-Mash the tomatoes up a bit with the back of a spoon to help release their liquid.
-Bring the whole mixture to a boil and reduce to a simmer.
+Bring the whole mixture to a boil over high heat.
+Turn the heat to low.
 Simmer, uncovered, for 15 minutes.

 • Transfer the soup in batches to a blender and blend till you have a smooth, puréed soup.
 Alternatively, you can use an immersion blender to purée the soup in the pot.

-• Divide soup into bowls and garnish with a drizzle of olive oil, if desired.
+• Divide soup into bowls and garnish with a drizzle of olive oil and basil chiffonade, if desired.
 Serve.

 xo